apocalyptech/choosable/README.md

 Graphviz can output to many other formats than just PNG, though I haven't actually tested out the current dotfile generation with anything but PNGs.
-I also suspect that the generated graphs will quickly become unwieldy as you fill in more of the book.
+The generated graphs can get pretty unwieldy, but I've found them to be quite useful even when they get huge.

 Each of the characters has a set of colors associated with it, which will be put into the graphviz graphs that are generated.
 The